TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DatabaseRecords/Index.rst

     System records control the configuration and management of the TYPO3 system.
     Examples include file references, file mounts, or categories.
-For example, you can create a category and assign it to some content records in order to point out that they belong together.
+For example, you can create a category and assign it to some content records in order to indicate that they belong together.
 Extension-specific records
     Extensions often define custom records to store specific data, such as products for a shop system or events for a calendar.